Frequently Asked Questions (FAQ)

 - I want to be excused for another reason.

 May I use email to ask the court to excuse or defer my jury service?

-If you have moved out of state and receive a summons, please send the court updated address information and ask to be excused.
-The court can then remove your name from the master jury list and not send further notices or take other steps to enforce the summons.
-That saves both the you and the court time and money.
+When you have moved out of state and receive a summons, please send the court updated address information and ask to be excused.

 For more information on jury service in Oregon, see Juror Info.

 Where can I find information for crime victims?

 The Oregon Department of Justice Crime Victims' Assistance Section (CVAS) provides funds to counties and cities where prosecuting attorneys maintain approved victims' assistance programs.
 These funds come from the unitary assessment monies charged to people convicted of crimes and violations.
 The Department of Justice (office of the state Attorney General) website has a Crime Victims Assistance section with extensive information and contact information for programs in each county.
 Many county government and district attorney websites have information on local crime victim’s assistance programs.
 Those websites are separate from circuit court websites.

 How do I clear my juvenile or criminal record?

 State law authorizes courts to set aside and seal the records of some arrests and convictions, but not all.
 The Oregon State Bar website has some information on clearing your record.
 Click on Public Information, and then click on Criminal Law.
 Consult your lawyer if you have questions about whether you are eligible to ask the court to clear your record.

 Neither the Bar's site nor ours has forms for filing a motion to expunge your record.
 Some local courts may have sample forms available online.
 Publishers of legal forms may offer those forms.
 You can do a web search for "Oregon expungement forms" to find some of those resources.
 We have not reviewed those websites or the information and forms they provide.
 We make no recommendation about their products.